FBAR Late Filing & 'Amnesty' Options: Reasonable Cause Explained (2026)

 File Late, But File Now

 If your foreign accounts exceeded the $10,000 aggregate threshold in any prior year and you haven't filed, the clock is running.
-The statute of limitations on FBAR penalties is 6 years from the due date of the FBAR, which means the IRS can assess penalties for the past 6 years of missed filings.
+The statute of limitations on FBAR penalties is 6 years from the due date of the FBAR.

 The good news: filing is straightforward, the procedures are well-established, and reasonable cause is a low bar to clear when your failure was genuinely non-willful.